Tequila Lime Chicken WingsJump to Recipe

 My Tequila Lime Chicken Wings Recipe

-- Whisk together marinade ingredients.
+- Whisk together tequila, lime juice, zest, honey, garlic, cilantro, jalapeno, and spices.
 Add chicken wings to a sealable bag with marinade and store in fridge for at least an hour.

 - Remove wings from marinade and strain marinade if you are making the glaze below.
 Dry wings well with paper towels.